Research Projects

 Secondary supervisors: Professor Cristian Vaccari, Dr Cristian Tileagă.

 Rachel arrived at O3C with First Class Honours in Political Science from the University of Birmingham, where she also won the H. S. Ferns Prize for outstanding achievement.
 She has also worked for Bite the Ballot, Nottingham City Council, and the UK DCMS.
-In 2016 she was awarded the Nottingham Roosevelt Memorial Travelling Scholarship which enabled her to visit the US for three months to explore approaches to voter registration and political engagement among young people and marginalised groups in advance of the presidential election.
 Rachel's PhD focused on individual resilience skills that equip individual users to recognise and challenge online misinformation and disinformation.
-She is currently an Online Safety Policy Associate at Ofcom.
+Following her PhD defence, she moved to a role as an Online Safety Policy Associate at Ofcom.

 Primary supervisor: Professor Andrew Chadwick.